BlakePeters99/terminal-game/README.md

  ### <img src='./public/Terminlly-Medeval.png' width="55em" style='margin-right: 15px' /> Second Sequence

-### Event Summary: You're traveling down a path and you encounter a traveler.
+### Event Summary: You're given an oppurtunity to participate in a raiding party or not.

 ####
 ####